microsoft/fluentui/rfcs/testing.md

 - **Conformance**

-  These are unit tests that focus on ensuring the consistency of our components.
+  Ensuring the consistency of our components.
 They test that props like `as`, `ref`, `className` are supported and that the component is rendered.

   These can be achieved simply through the `isConformant` function generated when creating a converged component.

 - **Snapshot**

-  These are unit tests that strictly enforce the DOM structure consistency and nothing else.
+  Stricly DOM structure consistency enforcing.
 This will guarantee our users don't have breaking changes when they expect a certain structure.

   They are achieved with Jest's `expect(component).toMatchSnapshot()`.

 - **Unit**

-  These are tests that focus on testing the behaviour or functionality.
+  Focus on testing the behaviour or functionality.
 We should use them to guarantee the outcome, wheter this is a styling, behaviour or functionality change.
   We should try to focus on behaviour, when possible, but mainly on the expected results for the code.

   These are all the additional unit tests defined in your `*.test.ts[x]` file.

 - **Integration**

-  Integration tests mirror Unit tests in terms of focus but for cases where you want to test your component/service with other components/services, without mocking those dependencies.
+  Share focus with Unit tests, but for cases where you want to test your component/service with other components/services, without mocking those dependencies.
 Currently we don't differentiate them from Unit tests but a possibility would be to split them into separate files.
 However, given our tight dependency on other utilities on our components (i.e. `make-styles`) such deliniation might be complicated.

 - **Performance**

-  These are tests that focus on testing rendering performance.
-They are covered by our performance testing utility
+  Focus on the rendering performance.
+They are covered by the [flamegrill](https://github.com/microsoft/Flamegrill) utility.

+- Bundle size
 - Accessibility
-- Bundle size
 - Visual Regression
   Avoid unwanted changes in the styling
 - E2E